 Turn on the board.
 You should observe something similar to the figure below (TSET: blue, TACT: yellow).

-Increase GAIN1 until TSET oscillates: and then slowly lower GAIN1 to get damped oscillations:
+Increase GAIN1 until TSET oscillates:

 Increase GAIN2 to optimize the settling time: